siriusdemon/P523-Rust/adventure/README.md

 # Adventure

 In order to make your adventure more fun.
-I remove some code and leave some test fails.
+I remove some code and leave some test fail.
 You are expected to fix them.
 Don't worry, they are very trivial.

 ### Intro